 As the largest subsidiary of NWLGI, National Western serves as the primary funding source for NWLGI.
 The capacity of National Western to pay dividends to NWLGI is limited by law in the state of Colorado to earned profits (statutory unassigned surplus).
-At December 31, 2019, the maximum amount legally available for distribution without further regulatory approval is \$152.8 million.
+At December 31, 2020, the maximum amount legally available for distribution without further regulatory approval is \$10.0 million.
+National Western has not paid a dividend since the year ended December 31, 2019.